Treatment & Therapy Approaches

 Jason Jones, PhD

-Solution-Focused Therapy (SFT) is a goal-oriented, strengths-based approach that helps individuals create positive change by focusing on solutions rather than problems.
-This therapy encourages clients to identify their strengths, resources, and past successes to develop practical strategies for achieving their goals.
+• Solution-Focused Therapy (SFT) is a goal-oriented, strengths-based approach that helps individuals create positive change by focusing on solutions rather than problems.
+This therapy encourages patients to identify their strengths, resources, and past successes to develop practical strategies for achieving their goals.
 SFT is effective for a wide range of concerns, including stress, anxiety, and life transitions.
 Solution-Focused Brief Therapy (SFBT) is a specific, structured form of SFT that is short-term and designed to create rapid change by focusing on what is already working and identifying small, achievable steps toward a solution.
-At Aspire Psychology, we offer supportive, solution-focused sessions to empower clients in making meaningful progress and creating lasting, positive change in their lives.
+At Aspire Psychology, we offer supportive, solution-focused sessions to empower patients in making meaningful progress and creating lasting, positive change in their lives.

 Providers: